 2 x PER WEEK Lower-body strength training – starting with functional training.
 Khiarica will place a ball or pillow in between the medial side of Mort’s knees and instruct him to do squats while gently squeezing against the ball or pillow.
 They will aim for 5-6, but stop if Mort gets too fatigued.
 Khiarica will also have him do side-lying adduction/leg raises.
 She will place a pillow under his head and make sure his spine is in alignment.
 They will aim for 8-10 reps on each side.
 Fatigue will be the determining factor for the number of reps as they progress.
 Khiarica needs to make sure that whatever they do gives Mort more energy rather than causing him to be more fatigued.

 On two of the non-leg days Mort will do exercises to stretch the chest and lats, head retractions (forward head), and abductor/ITB foam rolling.
 He will begin with isometric reverse flys while sitting in an upright bench.
 Khiarica will teach him how to stabilize his shoulder girdle and engage his core while performing 5-6 reps to begin with.
 She will have him perform Cybex rows using the lowest weight and just a few repetitions to begin with while working on his form and kinesthetic awareness.
-They will add reps and resistance as his energy level and strength increases and in the absense of swelling i the affected arm/shoulder.
+They will add reps and resistance as his energy level and strength increases and in the absence of swelling i the affected arm/shoulder.

 If you are in need of assistance with a special-needs or physically-challenged client, you can get Andrea Leonard’s help in with custom exercise programming.